lyq422892137/CS5001/CS5001-p3-networking/README.txt

 However, to simplify this progress, in this program, the server will delete the file directly.

-(2)	POST: send a file to the server by a client.
+(2)	PUT: send a file to the server by a client.

 If successes, “201 Created” will be sent as a response.